 What did concern us was the finicky main zipper since that is a pain to get fixed.
 It has to be lined up exactly for it to work properly.
 We didn't have problems with the zippers on any of the pockets.
 The quality of the faux fur ruff is great, but we could see it becoming wirier and not as soft if it was to get wet for a long period of time.

-Unlike most jackets, we tested the hood isn't removable, but it does a have a removable faux fur ruff.
-If you are looking for a jacket with a removable hood, be sure to check out the Rab Deep Cover Parka or Patagonia Down With It Parka.
+The hood isn't removable, but it does have a removable faux fur ruff.
 There are two exterior pockets with zippers and fleece lining on one side.
 It also has an interior media pocket big enough to fit a cell phone or keys.

 The main zipper is temperamental and isn't double-sided, which we didn't really mind since this jacket only goes just below the waist.
 We find double zippers more useful and necessary on jackets that extended mid-thigh or just above the knee.

-With a price tag of $230, the Gotham II falls right in the middle in terms of price.
+The Gotham II falls right in the middle of the pack in terms of price.
 The construction quality is subpar compared to previous models of this coat.
 Online reviews back up this statement, and we did lose some feathers.

 Overall, this is a solid, warm winter jacket with a sporty and stylish look that won't break the bank.
 Resting just below the waist and insulated with 550 fill goose down, we found this jacket easier to move around in when we were running errands and walking the dog.
 The shorter length does compromise the warmth, but for someone looking for extra mobility and practicality, this is a good choice.